The Oblique Mercator projection is a cylindrical map projection that closes the gap between the Mercator and the Transverse Mercator projections.

 the central line, using the options

-Example: Verify that the Mercator projection is a limiting form of the Oblique Mercator
+Example: Verify that the Mercator, and Transverse Mercator (on a sphere), projections are limiting forms of the Oblique Mercator

 Example: Second case - indirectly given azimuth